Constraints of dynamical dark energy models from different observational datasets: Results

 In this section, we detail the constraints on the $\Lambda$CDM and seven DDE models included in our study.
 Subsequently, we analyze the parameter results of each model in turn.
 The results of all tests are presented in Table~\ref{tb:result_combined}.
 This table combines horizontal and vertical presentation: horizontally, the parameter results for the same model under different datasets are compared, while vertically, the parameter results for all models under the same dataset are presented.

-The parameters discussed in this article mainly include three free parameters: ${w}_{0}$, ${w}_{a}$ and $\Omega_\text{c} h^{2}$; three derived parameters: ${\Omega }_{m}$, ${\sigma }_{8}$ and ${H}_{0}$.
+The parameters discussed in this article mainly include two free parameters: ${w}_{0}$ and ${w}_{a}$; three derived parameters: ${\Omega }_{m}$, ${\sigma }_{8}$, and ${H}_{0}$.
 We only list the above because the changes of other parameters compared with the Planck CMB are very small and can be ignored.
-Figures ~\ref{L} - ~\ref{E} show the full triangle plots of the $\Lambda$CDM, $w$CDM, CPL, JBP, FSLL I, FSLL II, BA, LOG, and EXP models under the constraints of three datasets: CMB+BAO+PantheonPlus, CMB+BAO+DES-Y5, and CMB+BAO+Union3, respectively.
-Figures ~\ref{PP} - ~\ref{U3} show the complete triangle diagrams of all two-parameter DDE models under the constraints of the three datasets described above.
+Figure~\ref{FIG1} shows the full triangle plots of the $\Lambda$CDM, $w$CDM, CPL, JBP, FSLL I, FSLL II, BA, LOG, and EXP models under the constraints of four datasets: CMB+BAO+PantheonPlus, CMB+BAO+DES-Y5, CMB+BAO+Union3, and CMB+BAO(without LRG1 and LRG2)+DES-Y5 respectively.
+Figure~\ref{FIG2} shows the complete triangle diagrams of all two-parameter DDE models under the constraints of the four datasets described above.
+Figure~\ref{FIG3} exhibits the evolution of $w(z)$ and ${\rho}_{de}(z)/{\rho}_{de}(0)$ as functions of the redshift $z$ for all models.
+Since the models show similar evolutionary trends under different datasets with no qualitative differences, we only present the results from CMB+BAO+DES-Y5 for illustration.